Three relatives dead after apparent murder-suicide in Kanturk, Co Cork

 Deaths of father and two sons on farm understood to relate to dispute over inheritance

-Three people have died in an apparent murder-suicide incident on a family farm near Kanturk in north Co Cork.

-Three people have died in an apparent murder-suicide on a farm in north Co Cork.
+Three relatives have died in an apparent murder-suicide on a farm in north Co Cork.

 It is understood that the shootings are related to a dispute over a will and the future inheritance of a 150-acre farm that had been simmering recently.
 Gardaí say they are not looking for anyone else in relation to the deaths.

 Detectives believe that one of the sons and his mother returned to the family home after some time away on Sunday night and that this man was later shot in his bedroom.
-The woman managed to flee the house and went to a neighbour to raise the alarm.
+The woman, aged in her 60s, managed to flee the house and went to a neighbour to raise the alarm.

 Shots heard